Blazemeter/taurus/site/dat/docs/Cloud.md

 ## Configuring Cloud Locations

 Cloud locations are specified per-execution.
-Specifying multiple cloud locations for execution means that its `concurrency` will be distributed among the locations.
+Specifying multiple cloud locations for execution means that its `concurrency` and/or `throughput` will be distributed among the locations.
 Locations is the map of location id's and their relative weights.

 ```yaml
 ---